The pregnancy was so early my only option was the medical abortionBy anonymous on 10/08/2011

 A scan showed I was nearly 5 weeks along.
 I had blood tests and urine tests and was given anti-sickness tablets which stopped the vomiting but not the nausea.
 As the pregnancy was so early my only option was the medical abortion.
 I was booked in to take the first tablet a week later.
 It could have been sooner but I was going away.

-I had the second appointment on the Monday morning where I was given painkillers and the tablets were inserted into my vagina.
+I had the second appointment on the Monday morning where I was given painkillers and the tablets were inserted.
 I was just 6 weeks gone by this stage.
 I was then allowed to go home.

 I had spent the weekend reading stories on this site and others about awful pain, so I was terrified